 Call in advance and obtain latest road conditions and restrictions in addition to weather advisories and forecasts at: 209/372-0200 (press 1).

 The National Park Service cannot accommodate a project if:

-A permit [130 kb PDF] is required when the filming, videotaping, sound recording or still photography involve the use of talent, professional crews, set dressings, or props; when they involve product or service advertisement; or when the activity could result in damage to park resources or disruption of visitor use.
-A permit is also required if the photographer wants to film in areas not open to the public, or before or after normal visitation hours.
+A permit is required when the still photography involve the use of talent, professional crews, set dressings, or props; when they involve product or service advertisement; or when the activity could result in damage to park resources or disruption of visitor use.
+A permit is also required if the photographer wants to photograph in areas not open to the public, or before or after normal visitation hours.
 If you are uncertain whether your project requires a permit or not, contact the park for additional information.
 If you already know that your project does not require a permit, you can call the office to check the schedule and avoid conflicts with other activities.
-Generally, permits are not issued for filming on weekends or holidays.
+Generally, permits are not issued for still photography on weekends or holidays.

 Photography of scenery has traditionally been part of a visit to a national park.
 Photography does not require a permit if it involves only hand-carried equipment (tripod, interchangeable lenses or flash), and does not involve professional crews, product or service advertisement, or use of models, props or sets.

 A still photography permit is required when: